AJPagan1/BuddycardsJS/README.md

 item.<namespace>.<card_name>.tooltip
 ```

-So this edits the existing Buddycards tooltip behavior instead of creating a separate custom tooltip system.
+So this fills the existing Buddycards tooltip translation key instead of creating a separate tooltip system.

 ---